rogino/COSCNotes/COSC367/Week 07 Global and Local Search.md

 Use algorithms to **iteratively improve** a state.

-A single **current state** is kept in memory and in each iteration, we move to one of its neighbours to improve it.
+A single **current state** is kept in memory and in each iteration, we move to one of its neighbors to improve it.

 Most local search algorithms are greedy.
 Two such algorithms are **hill climbing** and **greedy descent**.